prom-io/ignite-front-end/README.md

 Our primary target is to implement some standard social networks features:

-- Sign up / Sign in - account/wallet creation and login feature; — чсайнап нельзя на прайват бете
+- Sign up / Sign in - account/wallet creation and login feature;
 - Post - share text or media file and write it directly into ethereum blockchain;
 - Repost - share post you like;
 - Follow / Unfollow - don’t miss posts from your favorite users;